Alonetude represents a positive, integrated relationship with being alone, where one feels at home with oneself, regardless of physical company.

 A central pillar of my methodology involves reading the body as an archive.
 This concept positions the corporeal form as a repository of lived experience, challenging traditional archival paradigms that privilege textual documentation (Derrida, 1996).

 By treating the body as a site of knowledge, I engaged in a counter-archival practice.
-This approach recognizes that bodies retain past experiences, particularly traumatic or transformative ones, as implicit somatic memories (Van der Kolk, 2014).
-My methodology utilized several tools to document this embodied archive:
+This approach recognises that bodies retain past experiences, particularly traumatic or transformative ones, as implicit somatic memories (van der Kolk, 2014).
+My methodology utilised several tools to document this embodied archive:

 - Somatic Logs: Documenting physiological and sensory shifts during the 30-day retreat.